Jalapeño Cheddar Cornbread

 Directions

 Preheat the oven to 425 degrees.
-Grease an 8-x-8-inch baking pan, or a 10-inch cast iron skillet.In a large bowl, mix the dry ingredients.
+Grease a 9-inch round baking pan, or a 10-inch cast iron skillet.In a large bowl, mix the dry ingredients.
 In a separate bowl, whisk together the milk, egg, oil, jalapeño pepper, corn, and cheese.
 Add all at once to the dry ingredients and stir just until combined.
-Pour into the prepared baking pan and bake for 20 to 25 minutes, or until a knife inserted in the center comes out clean.
-If using frozen corn, it may take a few extra minutes.